Sorry, you need to enable JavaScript to visit this website.

 Sisters Against Violence and Control

-The association Sisters Against Violence and Control reaches out to and educates women from vulnerable housing areas in topics such as democracy, sexuality, equality, democratic rights, different forms of violence and negative social control.
+The association Sisters Against Violence and Control reaches out to and educates women from vulnerable housing areas on topics such as democracy, sexuality, equality, democratic rights, different forms of violence, and negative social control.
 The association offers vulnerable women new, progressive communities that can assist them in their social inclusion into the wider Danish society.
 The association receives public financial support.

-In the 2021-2024 allocation of the reserve for measures within the social, health and employment sector (SSA-reserven), the following projects receive funding:
+In the 2021-2024 allocation of the reserve for measures within the social, health, and employment sectors (SSA-reserven), the following projects receive funding:

 • Operational support to the organisation Headspace: Headspace is a free counselling offer for young people in the 12-25 age group.
 The counselling ranges from broken hearts to performance pressure to destructive thoughts and anxiety.
 Furthermore, Headspace guides young people to the appropriate help centre via the municipality, GP or psychiatric system.
 Headspace is funded with a total of DKK 51.5 million.

-In the 2020-2023 allocation of the reserve for measures within the social, health and employment sector, or ‘SSA-reserven’ in Danish, the following projects receive funding:
+In the 2020-2023 allocation of the reserve for measures within the social, health and employment sector (‘SSA-reserven’), the following projects receive funding:

 • Activity-green-cards for disadvantaged children and young people to participate in leisure activities